nedix/detoxify-flask-docker/README.md

     nedix/detoxify
 ```

-### Dispatch commands
+### Request toxicity metrics

-Dispatch a HTTP request to classify the toxicity of a text message.
+Send a HTTP request to classify the toxicity of a text message.

 ```shell
 curl '127.0.0.1:8080?text=foobar'